Reminders Of What Adults Forget About Friendship After Childhood

 - Be vulnerable.
 Again, vulnerability is linked to intimacy, so gradually becoming more emotionally open with your friends may help deepen your connection.

 - Don’t be afraid to reach out first.
-Unlike with childhood friendships, adult friendships are often limited by the responsibilities of each person involved, such as jobs, partners, and children.
+Unlike childhood friendships, adult friendships are often limited by the responsibilities of each person involved, such as jobs, partners, and children.
 If your friend hasn’t reached out lately to spend time together, they may be feeling swept away by their commitments.
 You being unafraid to reach out first and schedule a hangout can help make it happen.

 Tips for making new friends